 We recommend updating the Name of the Funding record in edge cases only, where a Client may require more than one NDIS Funding record e.g. to manage Therapeutic supports for different types of therapy or to align with each Service Booking in the case where multiple Service Bookings are required.
 In these cases, a different Name for the Funding will assist Staff tasked with updating the Funding Source in either the Activities they participate in.

-Please note, the FPM can also be customised for each Flexible Budget or Support Item as required.
+The FPM can also be customised for each Flexible Budget or Support Item as required:

 N.B.
 If a Plan Management organisation has requested that Invoices are issued to the Client first, SupportAbility has no mechanism to manage this, other than the workaround of creating the Client as a separate FPM Contact which is not ideal.
-This is due to the Plan Management organisation being the true debtor that is responsible for paying the invoice.
-The Client details are included in the Invoice data generated from SupportAbility, however, and many providers choose to send the Client Funding Statement to the Client in lieu of the Invoice as this contains all of this information as well as a summary of the Client's Budget.
+This is due to the Plan Management organisation being the true debtor responsible for paying the invoice.
+The Client details are included in the Invoice data generated from SupportAbility, many providers choose to send the Client Funding Statement to the Client in lieu of the Invoice as this contains all of this information and a summary of the Client's Budget.

 NDIS Supports are required so that SupportAbility understands which Supports are valid for this Client.
 Supports can be configured at either the:

 - Flexible Budget (Support Category) level when flexibility is required, and/or at the

 - Support Item level when only specific Supports are valid, or when a Support Item requires a fixed custom price.

 A Budget may also be added to NDIS Supports for the purpose of tracking Utilisation & Expenditure.

 Configuring Budgets within NDIS Direct Client Funding records defines how the total financial value of the Services your organisation is scheduled to deliver should be apportioned, reserved, managed and tracked.